What is osteoarthritis?

 - Extra bits of bone known as bone spurs, which feel like hard lumps, may form around the affected joint

 - Bony enlargements in the middle and end joints of the fingers which may or may not be painful

-The symptoms of osteoarthritis may resemble other medical conditions or problems.
-Always consult your physician for an accurate diagnosis.
+Each individual may experience symptoms differently.
+The symptoms of osteoarthritis may resemble other medical conditions or problems, so always consult your physician for an accurate diagnosis.

 Nonsurgical treatments for osteoarthritis include: